jeffsasaki/wildfire-monitor/README.md

 * Since data will remain unchanged for a period of time, our backend acts only as a proxy and caches data for 120 minutes, preventing unncessary fetch calls every time the page loads.
 * To keep security in mind, it obfuscates the base URL.
 * CSV Download is based on the data shown in the table.
+* .env file is downloaded externally to obfuscate original endpoint.
+While this approach is not fully secure, this would ideally be kept as a secret or a secure config store.